 Medicare Part D Prescription Information:

 Medicare’s Web site (www.medicare.gov) has a drug plan finder tool that helps beneficiaries sort all the drug plans to select the best option available and also helps individuals enroll.
 You can obtain this same information by calling Medicare (1-800-633-4227), contacting NC SHIIP (1-855-408-1212), or in New Hanover County, by setting up an appointment with a local SHIIP counselor (910-798-6442).
+If you have general Medicare questions, please call 910-620-6714.
 The Seniors’ Health Insurance Information Program (SHIIP) is a division of North Carolina Department of Insurance which strives to assist Medicare beneficiaries in making well informed health insurance choices, offering free unbiased health information.

 The best plan for you depends on the medications that you take.
 When comparing plans, note that the pharmacy you choose also affects cost.
 Make sure your pharmacy is preferred by the plan.
 If it isn’t preferred, but you would rather stay with your pharmacy than switch, compare the plans that your pharmacy does accept.